Graygzou/graygzou.github.io/jekyll/collections/_projects/jam/memory-lost-in-the-red-whoody.markdown

 Post-Mortem
 --------------------
-{% include helpers/side-image.md path="/assets/project-images/memory-lost-in-the-red-whoody/carousel/memory-grandma-dialogue[r500x500].png" basename="memory-grandma-dialogue[r500x500]" css="right-side-img" %}
+{% include helpers/side-image.md path="/assets/project-images/memory-lost-in-the-red-whoody/carousel/memory-credits[r500x500].png" basename="memory-credits[r500x500]" css="right-side-img" %}

 ### What helped me a lot
-* Think of simple architecture design, yet
+* Think of simple architecture design, yet effective.
 * Heavy use of Singletons (yes, I know it's bad..)
 * Try to showcase my work to my colleagues with early prototype of features.
 * Communication.
-Ask each member is personal goal for the jam and his availabilities.
+Ask each member his goal for the jam and his global availabilities.
 * Usage of some brainstorm techniques.

 ### What could I do better
 * Try to study ideas without going too deeply to not waste times.